datacollective/notes/README.md

 A collection of notes on Open Data by the people and for the people!

 We are a group of individuals interested in Open Data and its potential to empower communities and democratize information.
-Our goal is to explore the problems and potential of Open Data.
+Our goal is to explore the problems and potential of Open Data in our society.

 ## Initiatives